Research Reinforces Gene Mutation Links to MesotheliomaResearch & Clinical Trials

 Treating Mesothelioma Patients with Mutations

-Since the BLM discovery, Carbone has recruited mesothelioma specialists from around the world to participate in a Zoom conference call later this month to discuss the best ways to treat patients with these mutations.
+Since the BLM discovery, Carbone has recruited mesothelioma doctors from around the world to participate in a Zoom conference call later this month to discuss the best ways to treat patients with these mutations.

 “Clearly there is a difference in the patients, a huge difference,” he said.
 “The whole concept today of personalized medicine is based on genetic makeup of the tumor.
 It’s important for a patient, and his physician, to know.
 It could change the way you treat a patient.”